Academic-ID/sapienAI/README.md

 integrated editor allows you to write and edit documents, and the chat interface allows you to ask questions about your documents, summarise them, and more.
-All uploaded documents are summarised based on the instructions you provide and are semantically indexed, allowing you to search for relevant documents and content stored within.
+All uploaded documents are summarised based on the instructions you provide and are semantically indexed, allowing you to easily find information.

 - **Streamline your writing:** Our integrated editor lets you write your next research paper with Sapien's assistance.
 Keep it simple and write using